CS532-Spring23-Course-Registration/TBD-Target-Brainstorm-Develop/Back-End/README.md

    ```
    pip install Flask
    ```
+    ```
+    make download
+    ```

+5. Run the flask application

+    ```
+    flask --app server run
+    ```

+6. Before you deactivate the virtual environment and end your coding session

+    ```
+    pip freeze > requirements.txt

-5. Once you're done working on your project, deactivate the virtual environment:
+7. Once you're done working on your project, deactivate the virtual environment:

    ```
    deactivate